Items marked with an asterisk (*) are within the N.C. Dept. of Natural and Cultural Resources.

 Mitchell County

-Penland School of Crafts - Take a tour of the campus and studios or better yet, sign up for one of the Penland classes and explore your own creativity in a one-week or eight-week workshop.
+Penland School of Crafts - Take a tour of the campus and studios or better yet, sign up for one of the Penland classes or workshops and explore your own creativity.

 Toe River Arts Council - The Toe River Studio Tour is perhaps the largest and the longest running studio tour in the country; you will find craftspeople and artists in nearly every medium, many tops in their field and several new-to-the-tour participants.
 This free, self-guided adventure will lead you to some unique places between Mt.
 Mitchell and Roan Mountain.